The-Social-Proof-Foundation/docs/blockchain/overview.md

 ## Introduction
 MySocial is a next-generation Layer 1 blockchain optimized for social interactions, ensuring fast, low-cost transactions while giving users complete ownership of their content and social connections.
 Built as a fork of the Sui blockchain, MySocial leverages its cutting-edge technology, including parallel transaction execution, object-based data storage, and the Move programming language, to deliver a highly scalable and developer-friendly platform for social applications.

-When we refer to MySocial in this documentation, we are talking about the full ecosystem that makes up the network.
-This includes the blockchain itself, the various networks (such as Mainnet and Testnet), the transactions and interactions happening on-chain, and the validators that secure the network.
-Together, these elements form the foundation of MySocial—a social-first blockchain designed to empower users, creators, and developers.
+## The MySocial Blockchain

-The MySocial Blockchain MySocial is a Layer 1 blockchain, meaning it operates independently with its own consensus mechanism, validator network, and native token.
+MySocial is a Layer 1 blockchain, meaning it operates independently with its own consensus mechanism, validator network, and native token.
 Unlike traditional social media platforms that rely on centralized servers to store and control user data, MySocial ensures that all interactions, content, and relationships are recorded on-chain.
 This approach guarantees censorship resistance, data portability, and true content ownership.

 In comparison, Layer 2 blockchains build on top of existing Layer 1 infrastructures, leveraging their security while introducing scalability enhancements.
 Since MySocial is its own Layer 1 blockchain, it maintains full sovereignty over its protocol and governance, allowing for innovations tailored specifically to the needs of social applications.